-Paper-IV Course Code: PGDRPD 104 Title: Dissertation: Field based Minor Project on Urban Planning
+Paper-IV Course Code: PGDRPD 104

+Title: Dissertation: Field based Minor project on Urban Planning

-The completed project work should provide proof of students' understanding of:
+The completed dissertation should provide proof of students' understanding of:

-- 1. research design as applicable to urban planning. - 2. issues concerning sampling, quantitative and qualitative analysis of data. - 3. compile the analyzed data and present in the form of a report.
+- 1. research design as applicable to urban planning - 2. issues concerning sampling, quantitative and qualitative analysis of data - 3. compile the analyzed data and present in the form of a report